How do you choose between a fixed or variable-rate mortgage?

 To qualify for the best available mortgage rates, it’s important to have a good credit rating.
-A credit score of 680 or above is required to qualify for the best mortgage rates in Canada in 2024.
+A credit score of 680 or above is required to qualify for the best mortgage rates in Canada in 2025.
 Some mortgage providers allow you to qualify with credit scores between 600 and 680, but these providers may charge higher interest rates.

 Get your free credit score and apply for mortgages with confidence.
 Use Borrowell to compare mortgage options that you're likely to qualify for.

 You may be wondering why lenders in Canada care so much about your credit score.
 Mortgages represent a large sum of money for lenders.
-Just like you wouldn’t lend money to a complete stranger, a lender isn’t going to lend you a large sum of money without vetting you first.
+Just as you wouldn’t lend money to a complete stranger, a lender isn’t going to lend you a large sum of money without vetting you first.
 Your credit score is one of the main ways that lenders vet you for your creditworthiness.

 A good credit score shows lenders your ability to pay bills on time.
 The higher your score, the more likely that lenders are willing to work with you.
 A good credit score can also help you qualify for better mortgage rates, which will help you save more money on your mortgage payments.
 The interest rate you receive on your mortgage matters, as even a slightly lower interest rate can have a major impact on what you pay in interest.